iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 > I can't specify my area nor can I put in a result whether I'm positive or negative.
 Need to understand what code they want.
 Also if it only sense through bluetooth I don't want to be that close to someone if possible.
 There should be more options in Android app.
 Couldn't get my iPad to gain access so not sure how others are getting info even if it may be places I may go in the Metro or suburb area.
 Clarification needed pr more options.<br> :date: __2020-11-19 03:31:37__

-> I was in the same house with a person who tested positive...
-3 days later...
-Still no notification!
-Uninstalling!<br> :date: __2020-11-12 18:55:04__

-> Been running into issues of it not checking for possible exposures even with location/Bluetooth being on during the day.
-Been working around the public and it checked 3 days ago with a hefty amount of keys but not the day after or yesterday for that matter until I found I had to delete all the keys and then it'll restart and start collecting again, all my co workers have it on also.
-Not a good thing incase I ran into anyone days before that and they tested positive and the keys match later on.<br> :date: __2020-11-07 12:54:36__

 #### 2-star reviews